 Parental Alienation is a real and serious family court problem.
-While we prefer Collaborative Divorce and Mediation, there are select times and cases when Nanci is willing to go to court and that is for Parental Alienation cases.
+While we prefer Collaborative Divorce and Mediation, there are times and cases when parents need to go to court.
 These cases are not common, but when they occur, they are devastating.
 Nanci understands that this is a form of child abuse.
+She is available for consultation for these complex cases and can make appropriate referrals.

 The currently accepted criteria for diagnosis of Parental Alienation involves a 5 Factor Model, established by Amy Baker.
 This model takes into consideration the actions and attitudes of the child, the rejected parent and the favored parent;